Can you tell us a bit about what you were up to before BrainStation?

 - Learning full-stack as opposed to just front or back end development has been helpful in understanding the big picture, and therefore knowing how a change to one element may affect the rest of the app.

-You recently started a new position as a Software Engineer, can you describe your career progression since you graduated from the program?
+Can you describe your career progression since you graduated from the program?

 My first role after graduating from BrainStation was a Full-Stack Developer at tilr. tilr is an algorithmic hiring solution for the gig work economy, as well as a talent management solution.
 At tilr, I got exposure to and experience with the full stack on two different apps, including both technologies that I had learned at BrainStation and others that I hadn’t.